amacal/ine/README.md

 - [FEATURE] Captcha can be switched to audio and back
 - [IMPROVEMENT] PhantomJS sends less requests for unwanted content
 - [IMPROVEMENT] PhantomJS working directory is set to app-data
-- [IMPROVEMENT] Pressing enter in captcha text fields triggers solving it
+- [IMPROVEMENT] Pressing enter in the captcha text field triggers solving it

 # 0.2
 - [BUG] Captcha timeout could terminate the application